 - Avocado Feta Dip - this one goes great with sweet potato cubes

 - Caramel Apple Dip with Cinnamon - sweet and delicious

 - 1 x 14oz tin White beans (butter beans or cannellini work well) reserve the liquid from the tin

 - 12 (approx 90g) Sundried tomatoes (packed in oil but drained)

-- 2 tbsp olive oil (or oil from the tomatoes)
+- 2 tablespoon olive oil (or oil from the tomatoes)

 - 1 small clove garlic

 - Put aside 2 tomatoes and ⅓ of the beans